Shooting victims remembered: ‘The loss is incalculable’ | WTOP

 MELVIN WAX: ‘A SWEET, SWEET GUY’

-Wax, who was in his late 80s, was among those killed when a gunman entered the synagogue Saturday and opened fire during Sabbath services.
-Fellow members of the congregation, which rented space in the lower level of the Tree of Life Synagogue, says Wax was a kind man and a pillar of the congregation, filling just about every role except cantor.
+Wax, who was in his late 80s, was among those killed when a gunman entered the synagogue Saturday and opened fire a few minutes after Sabbath services began.
+Fellow members of the congregation, which rented space in the lower level of the Tree of Life Synagogue, said Wax was a kind man and a pillar of the congregation, filling just about every role except cantor.

 Myron Snider spoke late Saturday about his friend who would stay late to tell jokes with him.
-He said “Mel,” a retired accountant, was unfailingly generous.
+He said “Mel,” a retired accountant, was unfailingly generous and a pillar of the congregation.

-“He was such a kind, kind person,” said Snider, chairman of the congregation’s cemetery committee.
-“When my daughters were younger, they would go to him, and he would help them with their federal income tax every year.
-Never charged them.
+“If somebody didn’t come that was supposed to lead services, he could lead the services and do everything.
+He knew how to do everything at the synagogue.
+He was really a very learned person,” said Snider, a retired pharmacist and chairman of the congregation’s cemetery committee.

 “He and I used to, at the end of services, try to tell a joke or two to each other.
 Most of the time they were clean jokes.
 Most of the time.
 I won’t say all the time.
 But most of the time.”